 Strategy Type Description Data Types Categorical Generalization Generalizes values into more general categories according to a user-specified hierarchy.
 The hierarchy is uploaded in JSON format.
-Text The definition must contain a top-level 'any' category that, if necessary during generalization, may represent any possible value.
+The definition must contain a top-level 'any' category Text that, if necessary during generalization, may represent any possible value.
 The top-level category then contains nested children categories, which may themselves be further nested as deeply as required.
-The JSON syntax is: { "value": "category-name", "children": [list-of-children], "nodetype": "node type" } Child categories are represented with the same syntax.
-Specifying a node type is optional (the default is TEXT), and can have the following values: TEXT: a standard category.
-NULL: this category will be used to group null values.
+The JSON syntax is: { "value": "category-name", "children": [ list-of-children ], "nodetype": "node type" } Child categories are represented with the same syntax.
+Specifying a node type is optional (the default is TEXT), and can have the following values: • TEXT: a standard category. • NULL: this category will be used to group null values.
 CATCHALL: this category will be used as a container for all unmatched values.
 It is only possible to specify one NULL and one CATCHALL node in each JSON file.
-For example: { "value":"any", "children":[{ value":"Scotland","children":[{"value":"Edinburgh","children": []}, {"value":"Glasgow","children":[]}] }, { "value":"Wales","children":[{"value":"Cardiff","children": []}, {"value":"Swansea","children":[]}] },
+For example: { "value":"any", "children":[ { "value":"Scotland","children":[ {"value":"Edinburgh","children": []}, {"value":"Glasgow","children":[]} ] }, { "value":"Wales","children":[ {"value":"Cardiff","children": []}, {"value":"Swansea","children":[]} ] }, {

-"value":"England","children":[{"value":"London","children":[]}, {"value":"Manchester","children":
+"value":"England","children":[ {"value":"London","children":[]}, {"value":"Manchester","children":

-Strategy Type Description Data Types Note Selecting this strategy might cause the generalization job to fail if unexpected values are found in the input dataset, unless a CATCHALL node is explicitly defined in the JSON file.
-Discrete Interval Generalization a value ra starts wit values, an binning.
-T would co would be The Split nput values such that each bin corresponding to inge comprises at least k records.
-The algorithm h a bin spanning the maximum range of column ad iteratively subdivides to achieve a finer the procedure is repeated until either the bins intain fewer than k records or the range of the bin smaller than the specified Interval Alignment .
-Factor can be adjusted to determine how many ons are created for each bin at each iteration Byte Short Integer Long is split int split on m of each b the result percentile of 3 would its 33rd a would res on Median setting changes the way each bin to smaller categories.
-If the strategy is set to nedian the algorithm calculates the percentiles in and forms a subdivision of this bin into ting value ranges.
-The number and size of the es depends on the Split Factor .
-A split factor d result in splitting each existing category at nd 66th percentiles, whereas a split factor of 2 sult in a single split at the 50th percentile. is written values in retained. to the output file.
-If checked, the mean of the a bin will be returned and the input data type Otherwise, the range of the values is returned as ed string/text such as: [14].
+Strategy Type Description Data Types Note Selectin general values a a CATC JSON fi ng this strategy might cause the ization job to fail if unexpected are found in the input dataset, unless HALL node is explicitly defined in the le.
+Discrete Interval Generalization Bins the input value a value range comp starts with a bin sp values, and iterativ binning.
+The proce would contain fewe would be smaller the The Split Factor ca subdivisions are cr step es such that each bin corresponding to orises at least k records.
+The algorithm panning the maximum range of column ely subdivides to achieve a finer dure is repeated until either the bins er than k records or the range of the bin han the specified Interval Alignment . an be adjusted to determine how many reated for each bin at each iteration Byte Short Integer Long The Split on Media is split into smaller split on median the of each bin and for the resulting value percentiles depend of 3 would result in its 33rd and 66th p would result in a si The Output Mean is written to the out values in a bin will retained.
+Otherwis a formatted string an setting changes the way each bin r categories.
+If the strategy is set to e algorithm calculates the percentiles rms a subdivision of this bin into ranges.
+The number and size of the ds on the Split Factor .
+A split factor is splitting each existing category at percentiles, whereas a split factor of 2 ngle split at the 50th percentile. option controls the way this column itput file.
+If checked, the mean of the be returned and the input data type e, the range of the values is returned as (text such as: [1 4]